cdxcore.version#

 print( g.version.full ) # -> 0.0.2 { f: 0.0.01 }

-You have access to version
+You have access to version from within the function:

 @version("0.0.2", dependencies=[f])